 Make a blocking client connected to my kernel

 This attempts to shutdown the kernels cleanly by:

-- Sending it a shutdown message over the shell channel.
+Sending it a shutdown message over the control channel.

 Restarts a kernel with the arguments that were used to launch it.

 now (bool, optional) –